x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-on-the-web/apply-or-remove-outlook-web-app-mailbox-policy.md

 3. Click **Save** to assign the selected policy to the selected mailboxes.

-#### Use the Shell to apply an Outlook Web App mailbox policy to an existing mailbox
+#### Use Exchange Online PowerShell to apply an Outlook Web App mailbox policy to an existing mailbox

 This example applies the Outlook Web App mailbox policy named "Calendar" to the mailbox of the user tony@contoso.com.